Certora/Documentation/docs/user-guide/timeouts/index.md

 ```

 When there are very many subproblems that are of medium difficulty there is a
-chance that the prover has to split too often (not being able to "close" any
+chance that the Prover has to split too often (not being able to "close" any
-subsplits).
+sub-splits).
 Then, a lazier splitting strategy could help.
 We achieve lazier
 splitting by giving the solver more time to find a solution before we split a
 problem.